 With the introduction of AJAX, it became increasingly important for ongoing communication between the server and client.
 You could all of the sudden have significant amount of API calls generated from an individual user on a given page.
 We do this in a ‘pull’ fashion, meaning that the client requested updates from the server at a given interval (or based on some action).

 To address this problem of latency and overhead, websockets was introduced as part of HTML5 and implemented in all modern browsers.
 Contrary to the traditional ‘pull’ approach (i.e. client asking server for changes), a websocket is as the name applies, a socket, where the the server can ‘push’ out changes to the client.
 Hence if there are no changes, there is no need for any communication.
 Also, since the client can communicate directly with the server without the added overhead of opening and closing connections, the application becomes a lot more responsive.

 This is exactly how our own web application is built.
 The actual application is a static page that opens a websocket connection to the API.
 Once this socket is open, the web application can receive notifications from the server with changes.
-We still dispatch commands to the RESTful API, but notifications are pushed out from the server to the client using the websocket.
+We still dispatch commands to the RESTful API, but we push notifications out from the server to the client using the websocket.

 Not just for web-pages

-While the most obvious use case for receiving updates using a websocket is via a browser, there are other use cases too.
-Perhaps you are writing some kind of monitoring tool that is monitoring changes to your architecture and fires off action based on this.
+While the most obvious case for receiving updates using a websocket is via a browser, there are other cases too.
+Perhaps you are writing a tool that is monitoring changes to your architecture and fires off action based on this.
 In that case, you can speed up your application significantly by utilizing our websocket.

 In our Python Library, pycloudsigma, we have built-in support for websockets.
 We even have a simple example how you can utilize this to monitor websocket activities with just a few lines of code.
 Here’s a quick demo of monitor_websocket_activity.py monitoring the actions triggered by the user input in the web-app.